m-ahmedy/dev-cluster/README.md

 Features:

-- Runs on lightweight K3s on docker (k3d)
+- Runs on lightweight K3s on docker (k3d) or Kubernetes in Docker (kind)
 - Cache proxy calls to image registries

 ## Installation